 But what a wonderful age we live in - where living and learning can be combined and appeal to every age and every demographic.
 That is The Wild Center.

 The Wild Walk, the center's newest attraction was our first stop.
 It's called, by some, the "Highline of the Forest" and that is generally what I expected.
-A beautiful if straight shot walk over the trees.
+A beautiful, if straight-shot, walk over the trees.
 That would be an incorrect assumption.
-Branching out like the limbs of a tree itself, this is a museum without walls, this is a learning adventure; its very entrance a bird observatory curated by the natural world and each step of the way a new experience or new information to delight in or to devour.
+Branching out like the limbs of a tree itself, this is a museum without walls, this is a learning adventure; its very entrance a bird observatory curated by the natural world, and each step of the way a new experience or new information to delight in or to devour.

 In the Wild Walk, the jungle gym of my youth has grown wings to fly but has never really grown up; so much so that I, by all accounts an avowed party-pooper and stick in the mud, was inspired to play haphazardly again.

 But there is more, too.
-Walking and hiking trails, canoe and stand up paddleboard tours, play areas designed to allow a place for kids to interact with the forest, lecture series and special demonstrations make this museum (can I really call it that? what would you call it?) a gem well worth travelling to see.
+Walking and hiking trails, canoe and stand up paddleboard tours, play areas designed to allow a place for kids to interact with the forest, lecture series and special demonstrations make this museum (can I really call it that? what would you call it?) a gem well worth traveling to see.
 So what are you waiting for?
 It's going into hibernation on Halloween.